Bibilographische Zitation:

 3.3 Transparency of the internal structures and processes

-In conventional anthropomorphic action and interaction theories, actor subjects are conceived which only enter the sphere of “action” with respect to some of their external modes of behaviour, yet principally remain outside this sphere with their self-reflective psychological system.
-All human subject confront each other in a mode of radical separation, because each has immediate full access to his own consciousness, while access to the inner world of other subjects is extremely mediated and incomplete (cf. Schütz 1974: passim).
+In conventional "anthropomorphic" action and interaction theories, actor subjects are conceived to enter the sphere of “action” only on the level of overt behaviour, yet principally remain outside this sphere with their self-reflective psychological system.
+All human subjects confront each other in a mode of radical separation, because each has immediate full access to his own consciousness, while access only to the inner world of other subjects is extremely mediated and incomplete (cf. Schütz 1974: passim).

 Thus all social action, communication and interaction, as well as the formation of all kinds of social structure, takes place under the less than ideal condition that only the manifest actions are subject to intersubjective perception, evaluation and control, while all its psychological antecedents (motivations, qualifications, intentions, etc.) remain unobservable for outsiders.
 This has the consequence that

-• behavioural expectations remain relatively fragile and usually require normative support since, they cannot be adequately safeguarded predicted by cognitive means;
+- social expectations remain relatively fragile and usually require normative support;

-With organizations there is no such fundamental discontinuity between inside and outside because the intrasystemic structures and processes are “made of the same stuff” as the mechanisms constituting the actor’s relations to his or her environment (or to other actors).
-Hence, when defining their internal standards, organizations tend to maintain a similarly high level of verbal explicitness as is characteristic of the expectations directed at them from outside (e.g. legal rules) (Röhl 1987: 430).
-Furthermore, the same communication and decision-making processes, without which the organization could not develop its own formal structure, can also be used to create interorganizational normative structures.
-If, for example, a trade union is holding talks with employers, parallel to this it will invariably conduct internal negotiation processes with various subgroups too, with the purpose of coordinating the interorganizational with the intraorganizational expectations and demands (see, for example, Sabel 1981).
+In the case of organizations, there is no such fundamental discontinuity between inside and outside because the intrasystemic structures and processes are “made of the same stuff” as the mechanisms constituting the actor’s relations to its environment (or to other actors).
+Hence, when defining their internal standards, organizations usually maintain a similarly high level of verbal explicitness as in the expectations directed at them from outside (e.g. legal rules) (Röhl 1987: 430).
+Furthermore, the same communication and decision-making processes the organization needs to constitute its own formal structure can also be used to create interorganizational structures.
+For example, a trade union engaged in negotiations with employers, will invariably conduct parallel internal negotiation processes with various subgroups, with the purpose of coordinating the interorganizational with the intraorganizational expectations and demands (see, for example, Sabel 1981).

-While interacting individuals need to engage in sophisticated communication processes to overcome a state of primary (and constantly self-renewing) mutual non-transparency, organizations are, conversely, more dependent on measures of secrecy and confidentiality to ensure a certain amount of differentiation and autonomy in order to assure that not too much transparency exists.
+While interacting individuals need to engage in continuing communicative disclosure processes to overcome a state of primary (and constantly self-renewing) mutual non-transparency, organizations are plagued by the contrary problem to reduce their primary transparency by various measures of secrecy and confidentiality.

-Thanks to this transparency of internal processes, there are increased opportunities to “understand”, successfully predict and/or effectively control organizational actions - because, in contrast to individuals, not only the manifest actions, but also the system-internal boundary conditions and selection processes constituting them are blatantly obvious.
+Given this basic transparency of internal processes, there are increased opportunities to “understand”, successfully predict and/or effectively control organizational actions - because, in contrast to individuals, not only the final actions, but also the phases preceding can usually be grasped in a visible form.
 Long before a specific action is implemented, it is often quite evident that an organization has the "intention" or is "on the way" to carry it out: e.g. by recognizing that it has already begun to install the requisite air purification filter, for example, or to devise an old-age pension scheme in keeping with the new social legislation.
+Consequently, exogenous control measures (e.g. on the part of state authorities) can already be effective ex ante at the planning stage of organizational action: in contrast to individual behavior which can most often only be controlled ex post by applying punitive sanctions..

-The rules applying inside organizations, too, can be codified without any trouble because, unlike intraindividual “convictions” or “attitudes”, they have the same degree of explicitness as legal standards and are created and ratified by applying the same mechanisms of social decision-making (cf. Röhl 1987: 429).
-Similarly, the concept of “conformity” acquires a more refined meaning when applied to organizations.
-While an individual is already “in conformity” whenever his manifest behaviour corresponds to certain external norms, corporate "conformity" additionally implies that the organization keeps its internal norms in agreement with external (e.g. legal) standards.
+Unlike intraindividual “convictions” or “attitudes”, intraorganizational regulations have the same degree of explicitness as external (e. g. legal) standards and are validated and amended with the same mechanisms of social decision-making (cf. Röhl 1987: 429.
+Similarly, the concept of “conformity” assumes a more complex meaning when applied to organizations.
+While an individual is already “in conformity” whenever his or her manifest behaviour corresponds to certain external norms, corporate "conformity" additionally implies that the organization keeps its internal norms in agreement with external (e.g. legal) standards.
 By analogy, the concept of “organizational deviance” is ambiguous because it fails to specify whether this term implies a discrepancy between norm and behaviour or a deviation of intraorganizational norms from external (e.g. legal) rules.

 Top